PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-10 04:07:15
+Last updated: 2024-04-10 04:07:52
-Random Quote: Here are a few fun facts about Long Island...
-Number 1: It's Brooklyn's fart-trail. - Robin Scherbatsky
+Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -